-The Department of Education has posted this update related to the previously announced student loan debt relief program.
-You can read more information on the Federal Student Aid website here.
+The Department of Education has posted the update below related to the previously announced student loan debt relief program.
+You can read more information on the Federal Student Aid website.

 The Student Loan Debt Relief Plan: What We Know, What You Need to Know